Sex in the States

 HIV / AIDS Testing

-- In South Dakota, minors age 14 to 18 don’t need permission from a parent or guardian to get tested for sexually transmitted diseases (STDs) and HIV.
+- In South Dakota, minors age 14 to 18 don’t need permission from a parent or guardian to get tested for sexually transmitted infections (STIs), including HIV.

 - If you’re a minor, it’s especially important for you to ask questions about confidentiality when you call to make your appointment.
 Specifically ask, “If I make an appointment and receive any kind of services at your clinic, will you tell my parents or anyone else?”
 This applies to all services, including testing for pregnancy and sexually transmitted infections, including HIV.